mohammedali7675-cpu/E-Commerce-Sales-Analytics-Dashboard/README.md

 - Top 20% customers spent approximately **₹11.5K per customer**.
 - Bottom 80% customers spent approximately **₹3.7K per customer**.
 - This represents roughly a **3.1× difference in average customer spend**, highlighting an opportunity to increase spending among lower-value customer segments.

+## 💡 Business Recommendation

+### Investigate Potential Supplier Disruption

+The **42% revenue decline in June 2024**, driven by **Furniture (-65%)** and **Electronics (-55%)**, may indicate a potential **supplier, inventory, or fulfillment disruption** rather than a discount-related issue.
+Review stock availability, supplier performance, and fulfillment delays, and strengthen backup-supplier and inventory planning to prevent similar revenue disruptions.